Skip to content

 public static void main(String[] arg) {

-// Initialize current thread
+// init current thread

-// give the current thread a name
+// give a name to the current thread

 main.setName("myMainThread");

-// Start of main
+// start of hand

-// create execution threads
+// creation of execution threads

-Thread[] tasks = new Thread[5];
+Thread[] tâches=new Thread[5];

 // create thread i

-tasks[i] = new Thread() {
+tâches[i]=new Thread() {

 public void run() {